pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```

-First we fit giving to JMAKi the list of change points:
+First, we fit giving to JMAKi the list of change points:

 ```julia
 cdp_list = [100.0, 200.0]